Interest rates on new federal student loans going up for 2022-23

 Submit the FAFSA and consider the payoff

-Increases to the federal student loan interest rates make it even more important to consider the payoff of college and whether any debt you take on is worth it.
+Increases in the federal student loan interest rates make it even more important to consider the payoff of college and whether any debt you take on is worth it.

 Submitting the FAFSA also allows you to be considered for grants and other aid you don’t have to repay, such as the Pell Grant.
 Once you’ve taken advantage of any aid you don’t have to repay, exhaust all of the federal student loans offered to you before opting for private student loans.
 Federal student loans offer more borrower protections.